HT CD MC ACC Italian

 3. Whilst still warm, place the potato in a large mixing bowl season with salt

-and pepper then add the eggs if using, herbs and ¾ of the flour and start mixing
+and pepper then add the eggs if using, cheese and ¾ of the flour and start

 4. Using your fingertips, continue adding more flour until the dough is no